quic/quic.github.io/CONTRIBUTING.md

 Hi there!
 We’re thrilled that you’d like to contribute to this project.
 Please read the following prior to forking or submitting code.

+### For local development
+Install/update <a href="https://jekyllrb.com/docs/">Jekyll</a>
+(and its dependencies if necessary) prior to cloning this repository.

+Then:
+`bundle exec jekyll serve --livereload`

 ## Branching Strategy

 In general, contributors should develop on branches based off of `main` and pull requests should be made against `main`.